danielsauter/rapid-android-development/data.md

 ###Write Data to External Storage

- Building on our previous <!--ref linkend="code.data.write-->, let’s now make some modifications so we can write our data to the Android’s external storage.
-This allows us to share files with other applications, as we’ve done when we worked with the camera and saved pictures to the external storage in <!--ref linkend="sec.save.pictures-->.
+ Building on our previous [Data/DataWrite/DataWrite.pde](../data.html#codedatadatawritedatawritepde), let’s now make some modifications so we can write our data to the Android’s external storage.
+This allows us to share files with other applications, as we’ve done when we worked with the camera and saved pictures to the external storage in [Snap and Save Pictures](../cameras.html#snap-and-save-pictures).
 We can also copy our data to the desktop by mounting the device as USB mass storage.

 The process of mounting the device as USB mass storage is inconsistent across devices and is manufacturer-specific.
 Some devices like the Nexus S offer to “Turn on USB storage” when you connect the device to the desktop via a USB cable.
 Other devices like the Galaxy S3 now require an app to launch the device as mass storage.
 Either way, Android devices typically offer such a feature, and we’ll take a look at the `data.tsv` file once we’ve created it on the external storage.